 The University’s Vice-Chancellors have made an enormous contribution to Southampton’s success since it was established as a university in 1952.
 The role of Vice-Chancellor requires a wide range of academic credentials, business acumen and international experience, together with the gravitas to engage at senior government level, locally, nationally and overseas; and the skills to lead and manage a complex multi-million pound institution.

 In 2008, the University undertook a rigorous international recruitment process to find a leader to take Southampton forward as a top international university.

-Professor Don Nutbeam was appointed Vice-Chancellor in 2008.
-He took up his post the following year, with the following terms and conditions:
+In September 2008, Professor Don Nutbeam was appointed as Vice-Chancellor, taking up his post a year later, with the following terms and conditions:

 • Overall responsibility for delivering the University objectives, with an expectation of particular focus on targets and milestones relating to education and the student experience, research and enterprise, along with operational performance.